-While real progress has been made on increasing tax revenues in low income countries over the past two decades, in many countries revenue remains well below the levels needed to achieve the Sustainable Development Goals and secure robust and stable growth.
+While real progress has been made in increasing tax revenues in low-income countries over the past two decades, in many countries revenue remains well below the levels needed to achieve the Sustainable Development Goals and secure robust and stable growth.

 Like other sectors of the economy, there are tax base erosion risks in the mining sector that can hinder domestic resource mobilisation (DRM), particularly from the operations of multinational enterprises (MNEs).

 Co-operation with the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF)

 Developing countries' revenue losses from tax base erosion and profit shifting (BEPS) is an estimated USD 200 billion annually, across all sectors.1 With a long list of Sustainable Development Goals (SDGs) to finance, it is more important than ever that resource-rich developing country governments ensure existing and future mining projects contribute their full share to government budgets.

 The OECD Centre for Tax Policy and Administration has partnered with the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF) to deliver the BEPS in Mining Programme.
 Combining their respective mining and tax expertise, the OECD and IGF will equip resource-rich developing country governments with the knowledge, skills and tools to build and administer robust mining tax systems.